 What exactly happened?
-How could these workers manage to steal large amounts of controlled substances from under the employers’ noses Let’s take a closer look at what may be another brewing drug problem for the country.
+How could these workers manage to steal large amounts of controlled substances from under the employers’ noses?
+Let’s take a closer look at what may yet be another drug problem brewing in the country.

 Missing addictive drugs

-Both the Princess Alexandra and Prince Charles Hospitals reportedly lost some of their Fentanyl supplies.
-The government heavily restricts the use of the Schedule 8 pain relief drug because of its highly addictive effects.
+Both the Princess Alexandra and Prince Charles Hospitals reportedly lost some of their fentanyl supplies.
+This is alarming because the government heavily restricts the use of this opioid, which is classified as a Schedule 8 pain relief drug because of its highly addictive effects.
 It is 80 to 100 times more potent than morphine.
-This makes the opioid a prime commodity for drug dealers on the black market.
+This makes fentanyl a prime commodity for drug dealers on the black market.

-Meanwhile, several Queensland Health employees supposedly took supplies of Propofol and Novorapid from a number of hospitals in the region.
-Doctors prescribe Propofol primarily as an anaesthetic medication.
-Meanwhile, they give Novorapid to treat patients with diabetes.
+Meanwhile, several Queensland Health employees supposedly took supplies of the non-barbiturate sedative propofol and NovoRapid from a number of hospitals in the region.
+Doctors prescribe propofol primarily as an anaesthetic medication.
+Meanwhile, they give NovoRapid, a brand of artificial insulin, to treat patients with diabetes.

 Brisbane health authorities refused to reveal the disciplinary actions given to the hospital staff involved in the thefts.
 However, they have referred at least one of the cases to the Crime and Corruption Commission.